spolu/settle/facts/README.md

 ```

 Facts signatures (and indirectly facts) can be revoked using the following API.
-Once a revocation is made, it permanently invalidates all previous and future
+Once a revocation is made, it hides the signature from the list of signatures
-signatures on this particular fact.
-If the fact owner revokes it, it
+for the fact.
+If the owner of a fact revokes its signature, it permanently
-permanently hides the fact from the FactService API, effectively making the
+hides the fact from the API.
-fact invalid.

 ```
 curl -XPOST https://sett.eu/facts/$id/revocations \
-  -d public_key=$pk0 \
+  -d public_key=$pk1 \
   -d signature=$sig(action=revoke&entity=$pk0&type=$type&value=$value)
 ```

+Facts cannot be revoked without being previously signed.

 # Settl Fact Types

 - `name`: Full name of a individual, company or organization.
+- `type`: Entity type (individual, for-profit, non-profit, state).
+- `date_of_birth`: Date of birth.
+- `date_of_creation`: Date of creation of an organization.
 - `email`: Fully qualified email address.
 - `url`: Fully qualified URL.
 - `phone`: Fully qualified phone number.
-- `twitter`: Twitter handle.
+- `twitter`: Twitter handle without preceeding `@`.
+- `github`: Github handle.
-- `hashed_bank_account`: The hash of a bank account number using the Stellar
+- `bank_account_hash`: The hash of a bank account number using the Stellar
    account public key as nonce.
 - `hashed_tax_id`: The hash of the Tax ID (SSN, EIN, ...) using the Stellar
    account public key as nonce.